swiftlang/swift-evolution/proposals/NNNN-remove-customization-points.md

 given default implementations in an extension.
-This way, when a type provides its own non-default implementation, this will be dispatched to in a generic context (e.g. when another method defined in an extension on the protocol calls the cusomized method).
+This way, when a type provides its own non-default implementation, this will be dispatched to in a generic context (e.g. when another method defined in an extension on the protocol calls the customized method).
 Without a customization point, the default implementation is called in the generic context.

 This serves broadly two purposes: